AI agents can coordinate beyond human scale: Results

-We can get a deeper understanding of the underlying opinion dynamic process by looking at the adoption probability $P(m)$, defined as the probability of an agent to support the norm as function of the average group opinion $m$.
-The right panel of Fig.~\ref{fig:plot1} shows $P(m)$ for ten of the most popular LLMs (we consider $N=50$ and we set the model temperature to $T=0.2$).
-The most advanced models (GPT-4 family, Llama 3 70b, Claude 3 Sonnet and Opus) show a stronger tendency to follow the majority, with more pronounced S-curves.
-The adoption probability is an increasing function of $m$ that saturates to high values (low values) when $m=1$ ($m=-1$).
-On the other hand, smaller models (GPT-3.5, Claude 3 Haiku), have a less pronounced tendency to follow the majority, with GPT-3.5 going against the majority for small values of $m$.
+We can get a deeper understanding of the underlying opinion dynamics by looking at the adoption probability $P(m)$, defined as the probability of an agent to be in favor of the first option as function of the average group opinion $m$.
+The left panel of Fig.~\ref{fig:plot3} shows $P(m)$ for ten of the most popular LLMs and $N=50$ agents.
+The adoption probability is an increasing function of $m$ that approaches $1$ when $m=1$ and zero when $m=-1$.
+The most advanced models (GPT-4 family, Llama 3 70B, Claude 3 Sonnet and Opus) show a stronger tendency to follow the majority, with more pronounced S-shaped curves.
+On the other hand, less advanced models (GPT-3.5 Turbo, Claude 3 Haiku), have a weaker tendency to follow the majority, with GPT-3.5 Turbo going to some extent against the majority for small values of $m$.